 Emirates Business Class In-Flight Bar

-Enjoy a drink, a snack, and the company of your fellow premium cabin passengers at Emirates’ in-flight bar on the Airbus A380.
+Enjoy a drink, a snack, and the company of your fellow passengers at Emirates’ in-flight bar on the Airbus A380.

-Yes, that’s right: an in-flight bar.
-Emirates is famous for its in-flight bar at the rear of the business class cabin on their Airbus A380.
+Emirates is famous for the bar at the rear of the business class cabin on their Airbus A380.
 Anytime you feel the urge for a snack or a drink (they’ll make you cocktails too!), you can visit the bar and mingle with your premium cabin companions.

 The Business Class Amenity Kit

-No business class experience would be complete without an amenity kit, and Emirates excels with theirs.
-Emirates provides an amenity kit with Bulgari products to keep you refreshed throughout your flight.
+No business class experience would be complete without an amenity kit, and Emirates excels with theirs, providing Bvlgari products to keep you refreshed throughout your flight.

 Give Emirates a try; you won’t be disappointed!
-Using Japan Airlines miles, you can book a great experience that would normally cost thousands of dollars.
+Using Japan Airlines miles or Alaska Airlines miles, you can book a great experience that would normally cost thousands of dollars.

 Just because this is an exciting opportunity, don’t forget to make smart decisions when booking.
-Check for award availability before transferring SPG Starpoints, and remember that flexibility is key to making business class on Emirates a reality for you.
+Check for award availability before transferring points, and remember that flexibility is key to making business class on Emirates a reality for you.

-This article should give you everything you need to get started, so go book your Emirates business class experience!
+This article should give you everything you need to get started, so get ready to go book your Emirates business class experience!